 A bigger drawback is this mode only works at 1080p, as you can’t record Cinematic mode in 4K.
-But overall, it’s a cool feature the autofocus tracking is a pretty cool trick and it looks pretty dramatic and fun when you turn the blur all the way up.
-I think a lot of people will want to try, especially for social videos on TikTok.
+But overall, it’s a cool feature the autofocus tracking is a pretty cool trick and it looks pretty dramatic and fun when you turn the blur up.
+I think a lot of people will want to try it, especially for social videos on TikTok.

 Performance with new A15 Bionic:

-So there’s a new chip inside, the A15 Bionic is a very powerful, fast, high-end chip and delivers fast and fluid performance and is more efficient than the previous generations.
+So there’s a new chip inside, the A15 Bionic is a very powerful, fast, high-end chip that delivers fast and fluid performance and is more efficient than the previous generations.

 The new A15 is the custom 5 nm chip made by Apple and offers a 6-core CPU and 4-core GPU.
 Out of 6 cores, 2 are performance booster cores and the remaining 4 are energy-efficient cores.
 The GPU is more powerful to handle any rough situation like rendering to gaming with ease.